ARPOISE/ARpoise/README.md

 ## Restrictions
 - Unity behaviour scripts written in C# cannot be included in Unity-created 3D content of ARpoise.

-- To add, remove and geolocate layers within the ARpoise-Directory, contact the administrators of [www.arpoise.com](http://www.arpoise.com).
+- To add, remove and geolocate layers within the ARpoise-Directory, you will need to contact the administrators of [www.arpoise.com](http://www.arpoise.com).